 In addition, the Czech Republic, where Bitcoin is being accepted, such as the installation of Bitcoin ATMs on the subway, has a GDP ranking of 54th, but the profit from Bitcoin has risen to 281 million dollars (about 30 billion yen). , Is the 17th place in the world.

 On the other hand, India, which has the world's fifth largest GDP of 2.9 trillion dollars (about 310 trillion yen), is the 18th largest in the world with Bitcoin investment profit of 241 million dollars (about 26 billion yen).
-Compared to its domestic economic scale, it is in a state of considerable stagnation.
-This is due to the fact that the Indian government is negative about crypto assets, such as banning banks from trading on crypto exchanges and considering bills to ban crypto assets altogether.
+Compared to the scale of the domestic economy, it is in a state of considerable stagnation.
+This is due to the fact that the Indian government is negative about cryptocurrencies, such as banning banks from trading on crypto exchanges and considering bills to ban cryptocurrencies altogether.
 I'm watching Chainalysis.

-India considers total ban on crypto assets, even 'holding' is penalized --GIGAZINE
+India considers total ban on cryptocurrencies, even 'holding' is penalized-GIGAZINE

-With GDP of 25th place in the world at $ 761 billion (about 82 trillion yen), Bitcoin's investment profit is 300 million dollars (about 32 billion yen), ranking 16th.
-However, in recent years, the Turkish government has taken a strict crackdown on crypto assets, and Chainalysis pointed out that in the future it may not be possible to make big profits with Bitcoin in Turkey.
+Turkey, which has the world's 25th largest GDP of $ 761 billion (about 82 trillion yen), has a return on investment of 300 million dollars (about 32 billion yen), ranking 16th.
+However, Chainalysis pointed out that the Turkish government has been cracking down on cryptocurrencies in recent years, and it may not be possible to make big profits with Bitcoin in Turkey in the future.

-'This analysis suggests that Bitcoin has given emerging market investors high returns that no other way could have been obtained, while the data shows that crypto assets are subject to strict regulations.
+'This analysis suggests that Bitcoin has yielded high returns for emerging market investors like no other way, while the data show that cryptocurrencies are subject to strict regulations.
 It also suggests that citizens are losing that opportunity in countries that are trying to limit their use. '

 in Note, Posted by log1i_yk